isomerpages/moe-stmargaretsec/_admissions/2022 Direct School Admission/2022 Direct School Admission Exercise (DSA Sec).md

 2022 Direct School Admission Exercise (DSA-Sec)
 ===============================================

-**for admission to St. Margaret’s School (Secondary) in 2023** **for admission to St. Margaret’s School (Secondary) in 2023**
+**The 2022 Direct School Admission Exercise is for admission to St. Margaret’s School (Secondary) in 2023.**

 Direct School Admission for secondary schools (DSA-Sec) allows students to gain direct entry to certain secondary schools based on their talent in sports, CCAs and specific academic areas.
-Students who wish to seek admission to St. Margaret’s Secondary School based on their talents are invited to apply through the [**MOE 2022 Direct School Admission Exercise (DSA-Sec)**](https://www.moe.gov.sg/secondary/dsa).
+Students who wish to seek admission to St. Margaret’s School (Secondary) based on their talents are invited to apply through the [**MOE 2022 Direct School Admission Exercise (DSA-Sec)**](https://www.moe.gov.sg/secondary/dsa).

 DSA-Sec talent areas offered by St. Margaret’s School (Secondary)
 ------------------------